mabhi16/3D_Object_detection_midterm/README.md

 From the above images it can be clearly observed that the dominant parts that appear in the LIDAR point cloud are tail lamps, bumper, front light.
 Sometimes when the cars are at an angle side mirrors also appear clearly.

-## 2.Create Birds-Eye View from Lidar PCL
+## 2. Create Birds-Eye View from Lidar PCL

 In first step is to create a birds-eye view (BEV) perspective of the lidar point-cloud.
 Based on the (x,y)-coordinates in sensor space, respective coordinates within the BEV coordinate space are computed the the actual BEV map can be filled with lidar data from the point-cloud. once this task is done the respestice height and intensity map of the same is computed as well, which are shown below